 What information can I obtain from my leads?

-The easiest way to capture leads is to use a lead capture form on the landing page of your white paper.
+The easiest way to capture leads is to use a lead generation form on the landing page of your white paper.
 All you have to do is set your lead capture form to require certain mandatory information from the user (a.k.a. your lead) before they can download your white paper.

 The most common mandatory information fields found in lead capture forms are: